changkun/modern-cpp-tutorial/book/en-us/09-others.md

 void no_throw() noexcept;   // Cannot throw any exception
 ```

 If a function modified with `noexcept` is thrown,
 the compiler will use `std::terminate()` to
 immediately terminate the program.

 `noexcept` can also be used as an operator to manipulate an expression.
 When the expression has no exception, it returns `true`,
-otherwise it returns `false`.
+otherwise, it returns `false`.

 ```cpp
 #include <iostream>